core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * If both peers are CAPABLE devices, they will run KUDOS in FS mode.
 That is, both initiator and responder sets the 'p' bit to 0 in the respective sent KUDOS message.

-* If both peers are not CAPABLE devices or only the peer acting as initiator is not a CAPABLE device, they will run KUDOS in no-FS mode.
+* If both peers are non-CAPABLE devices or only the peer acting as initiator is a non-CAPABLE device, they will run KUDOS in no-FS mode.
 That is, both initiator and responder sets the 'p' bit to 1 in the respective sent KUDOS message.

-* If only the peer acting as initiator is a CAPABLE device and it has knowledge of the other peer being a not CAPABLE device, they will run KUDOS in no-FS mode.
+* If only the peer acting as initiator is a CAPABLE device and it has knowledge of the other peer being a non-CAPABLE device, they will run KUDOS in no-FS mode.
 That is, both initiator and responder sets the 'p' bit to 1 in the respective sent KUDOS message.

-* If only the peer acting as initiator is a CAPABLE device and it has no knowledge of the other peer being a not CAPABLE device, they will not run KUDOS in FS mode and will rather set to ground for possibly retrying in no-FS mode.
+* If only the peer acting as initiator is a CAPABLE device and it has no knowledge of the other peer being a non-CAPABLE device, they will not run KUDOS in FS mode and will rather set to ground for possibly retrying in no-FS mode.
 In particular, the initiator sets the 'p' bit of its sent KUDOS message to 0.
 Then:

    * If the responder is a server, it MUST reply with a 5.03 (Service Unavailable) error response.
 The response MUST be protected with the newly derived OSCORE Security Context CTX\_NEW.
 The diagnostic payload MAY provide additional information.
 In the error response, the 'p' bit MUST be set to 1.